 About the BC Council of Forest Industries

-The Council of Forest Industries is the voice of the B.C. interior forest industry.
-COFI members produce lumber, pulp and paper, panels and engineered wood products at more than 60 facilities across the interior.
+The BC Council of Forest Industries is the voice of the BC forest industry.
+COFI members produce lumber, pulp and paper, panels and engineered wood products at facilities across the province.
 All share a commitment to a future based on employee safety, sustainable forestry and manufacturing practices, and innovative product development.